New Launch Condo Financing Singapore 2026: PPS & IPA | Nexus

 Every new launch loan goes through the same MAS framework:

-What most new launch buyers miss: banks tier their pricing by loan quantum.
-Same unit, same applicant, three different rates depending on the tier.
+Here is what most new launch buyers miss.
+Banks tier their pricing by loan quantum.
+Same unit, same applicant, and you can get three different rates depending on which tier you land in.

 Loan Quantum Tier Rate Advantage vs Standard